wvmarle/AC_control/README.md

 In the ./schematics folder are the complete schematics and PCB development files.

 The V1 PCB has been tested and was found to have some issues: the TRIAC was connected incorrectly, and an optocoupler footprint was wrong.
-These issues have been corrected in the development version in the root directory, but have not been tested as of yet.
+These issues have been corrected in the development version in the root directory.

+The schematic has been tested by reworking bits of the V1 PCB, but the redesigned PCB has not been tested as such.